You are being deified and you’re loving it. Which worries me.

 Really?
 If so, what happened to all the engineers and mathematicians, designers, technicians and craftspeople who actually make the vehicles you sell, or the rockets Space X launches?

 One more.
-An acquaintance who is dazzled by your aura, said to me the other day, ‘If we lose Musk, what’re we doing to do?’
+I read of someone who, dazzled by your aura, stated, ‘If we lose Musk, what’re we doing to do?’

 No, Elon, it will not.

 So, please, it’s not good for you to believe those who wish to deify you.

 Particularly now that you’re off on the quest to making Twitter the paragon of free speech.

 Actually, you’ve not had a good start because to say like you did recently, that to ban Trump from Twitter was ‘morally wrong,’ is a big mistake.

 Mr Trump was banned because he was inciting violence.
 Inciting violence is not free speech.
 It is a crime.

 That you don’t get that, or don’t have people around you with enough sense to tell you that, is most worrisome.